-A. The developer proposes to develop a mixed use project on approximately 921.2 acres in the northeast quadrant of I-75 and Corkscrew Road, including 2,279 residential dwelling units, which may include Assisted Living, Continuing Care, Independent Living units or other similar units in the mix of unit types, an 18 hole golf course, a 200 room335 hotel units/conference center, the additional 135 units being subject to the conversion table in condition, and 910,000 square feet of retail commercial space, composed of a regional shopping mall, and specialty/convenience retail uses, a 7,950 seat sports complex, and 150,000 square feet of commercial office of which up to 50,000 square feet can be medical office.
-Specific land use information is provided on Exhibit A. The project originally was expected to build out in one phase, but has been built in several phases with a current build out in one phase, but has been built in several phases with a current build out in one phase.
+A. The developer proposes to develop a mixed use project on approximately 921.2 acres in the northeast quadrant of I-75 and Corkscrew Road, including 2,279 residential dwelling units, which may include Assisted Living, Continuing Care, Independent Living units or other similar units in the mix of unit types, an 18 hole golf course, 335 hotel units/conference center, the additional 135 units being subject to the conversion table in condition II.
+C. 11, and 910,000 square feet of retail commercial space, composed of a regional shopping mall, and specialty/convenience retail uses, a 7,950 seat sports complex, and 150,000 square feet of commercial office of which up to 50,000 square feet can be medical office.
+Specific land use information is provided on Exhibit A. The project originally was expected to build out in one phase, but has been built in several phases, with a current build out of September 30, 2030.